Can CPAP Cause Pneumonia?

 Can I Use a CPAP When I Have Pneumonia?

-A CPAP machine can be used for those who are suffering from pneumonia to help keep their airways open to breathe better.
+A CPAP machine could potentially be used for those who are suffering from pneumonia to help keep their airways open to breathe better.
+However, it is recommended to consult with a health care provider.
+Your doctor will be able to assess the severity of pneumonia and determine if using a CPAP machine is the best course of action.

 How to Avoid Pneumonia While Using a CPAP Machine